JohnnyOfSnow/U10216014_HW1/README.txt

 =============
 The exercise is 15.1

-Originally, it paint the three function.
+Originally, it paints the three functions.
 However, it just can enter a number to get value.

 Total eight class: